PaulienVa/rugbymatch/exercices/Ex3.md

 You will see that only the try scoring endpoint is not implemented yet.
 You can implement this one, using the same syntax for the `return` statement as the other endpoints.

 ### c - let's save the game report
+1. Run `docker build .` in the project directory
+2. Run `docker-compose up` in the project directory
+3. Run `mvn flyway:migrate` to get the database configuration